 In Serengeti, you can enjoy sunshine almost all throughout the year.
-It enjoys moderate and pleasant climate with usually warm and dry weather.
+It enjoys a moderate and pleasant climate with usually warm and dry weather.
 Divided into wet and dry season, Serengeti has two distinct wet seasons: The short rainy season is between November to January and the long rainy season is between March to May, when there is a heavy downpour, sometimes half a day or more.
-Despite the rainy weather, visitors are rewarded with a lush vegetation which depicts a Garden of Eden scenery.
+Despite the rainy weather, visitors are rewarded with lush vegetation which depicts a Garden of Eden scenery.

-The exciting activities you can enjoy
+The exciting activities you can enjoy – Balloon safari

 It is impossible to leave the Serengeti feeling “meh”.
 Apart from the spine-tingling game drives you can experience where you may be able to have close encounters with the animals in the wild, you also get to experience other exciting activities like having a picnic in the bush and among all the animals, camping in the real wilderness, riding a hot air balloon to get a bird’s eye view of the iconic wildlife-ridden Serengeti plains, and many many more!

 What makes staying in Serengeti wild is how exclusive it is to visitors.
 Despite its huge size, the lodging options in Serengeti is scanty, hence promoting exclusivity and maintaining its wild vibe.
 You can opt to stay in lodges, tented camps or even rough it out in bivouac tents – all of which guarantee superb Serengeti adventures.

 Wildlife and nature will be just an arm’s reach away and what’s even more amazing is that despite being away from city life, you still get the luxuries of things like internet connection, electricity and ensuite bath!
 This will depend on your accommodation, of course, but what remains is the fact that you get to spend a night in one of the world’s wildest, most iconic safari parks in Serengeti!